fairbrother-lab/LariatMapper/README.md

 `build_references.py` creates symbolic links to the input files by default.
 To copy the input files to `REF_DIR` instead, you can use the argument `-c, --copy`.

 If you have a BED file of repetitive regions from RepeatMasker, you can use the argument `-r, --repeatmasker_bed` to include it in the reference directory.
 You can find RepeatMasker files for several reference genomes on the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTables) in group "Repeats", track "RepeatMasker".
 If a RepeatMasker file is included in a run, LariatMapper will check putative lariat alignments for false positives which arise from repetitive regions.
-If the 5' splice site and branchpoint are both located in a reptitive region, the alignment will be filtered out.
+If the 5' splice site and branchpoint are both located in a repetitive region, the alignment will be filtered out.

 To see all arguments for `build_references.py`, run
 ```